Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Dealing with unidentifiable dataset

 \subsection{Node merging}

 Despite node intervention being effective in achieving identifiability, it still requires additional online experiments, which can be time-consuming and may pose a risk of impeding user experience by displaying irrelevant documents at the top of the ranking list.
 What's worse, some types of bias factors may not be appropriate for swapping (\eg, contextual information or other documents' clicks).
-Therefore, we propose another simple and general methodology for addressing the unidentifiability issue, which involves merging nodes from different connected components and assuming they have the same observation probability.
-We refer to this strategy as \textbf{node merging}.
+Therefore, we propose another simple and general methodology for addressing the unidentifiability issue, which involves merging nodes from different connected components and forcing them to have the same observation prediction.
+We refer to this strategy as \textbf{node merging}, which is illustrated in Figure \ref{fig:method_nm}.

 Similar to node intervention, there are numerous options for selecting node pairs to merge.
-Note that merging two dissimilar nodes with distinct observation probabilities will inevitably introduce approximation errors, as stated in the following theorem (We defer the proof to Appendix \ref{sec:app_proof_4}):
+Note that merging two dissimilar nodes with distinct observation probabilities will inevitably introduce approximation errors, as stated in the following proposition (We defer the proof to Appendix \ref{sec:app_proof_4}):